Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/Deleterious_variants_tutorial.md

-# Deleterious variants analyses
+#### Deleterious variants analyses
+- I am using this tutorial from SMSC Workshop 2024 from my amazing instructors.

-## Introduction
+##### Introduction

-Ensembl's Variant Effect Predictor, __[VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html)__, is a tool for annotating and analyzing genetic variants, with a focus on deleterious variants.
-There are prebuild databases for thousands of species, and using the tool on these provides some extra features, such as prediction score for deleteriousness of non-synonymous sites, calculated from large sets of homologous proteins.
-However, it is possible to use the tool on novel genomes as well, using just the fasta sequence and a gene annotation file.
-This will provide one of the following _impact factors_ for all our variants:
+- Ensembl's Variant Effect Predictor, __[VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html)__, is a tool for annotating and analyzing genetic variants, with a focus on deleterious variants.
+- There are prebuild databases for thousands of species, and using the tool on these provides some extra features, such as prediction score for deleteriousness of non-synonymous sites, calculated from large sets of homologous proteins.
+- However, it is possible to use the tool on novel genomes as well, using just the fasta sequence and a gene annotation file.
+- This will provide one of the following _impact factors_ for all our variants:

 | Impact factor | Description |
 | --- | ----|